Cerioporus squamosus: Description

 Dryad's saddle is an annual mushroom commonly found attached to dead logs and stumps or on living hardwood trees at one point with a thick stem.
 Generally, the fruit body is round and between 8–30 cm across – exceptionally 60 cm – and up to 10 cm thick.
 The body can be yellow to brown and has "squamules" or scales on its upper side.
 On the underside one can see the pores that are characteristic of the genus Cerioporus; they are made up of tubes packed together closely.
 The tubes are between 1 and 12 mm long.
 The stalk is 3-12 cm long and 1.5-3.5 cm thick.
 The mushroom's smell resembles that of watermelon rind.

 The fruit body produces a white spore print.
 The spores are 11–15 x 4–5 μm and are long and smooth ellipsoids.
 They can be found alone, in clusters of two or three, or forming shelves.
 Young specimens are soft but toughen with age.
 It is particularly common on dead elm and is also found on living maple trees.
 The fruit bodies, or "shelves" can grow rapidly.
 One studied by pioneer botanist Sir William J. Hooker at Dalbeth, Scotland in 1810 grew to a circumference of 2.3 m and a weight of 15.5 kg in four weeks.

 Similar species

 In Polyporus tuberaster, the cap is rounder and the stipe more central, with the scales only dark at the tip.

-Distribution and habitat
+Distribution and ecology

-This organism is common and widespread, being found east of the Rocky Mountains in the United States (April–October) and over much of Europe (July–November).
+The species is common and widespread, being found over much of Europe (July–November) and east of the Rocky Mountains in the United States (April–October).
 It is also found in Asia and Australia.
 It commonly fruits in the spring, occasionally during autumn, and rarely during other seasons.
-Many mushroom hunters will stumble upon substantially sized mushroom this when looking for morels during the spring as both have similar fruiting times.
+Many mushroom hunters stumble upon this substantially sized mushroom when looking for morels during the spring, as both have similar fruiting times.

-The species plays an important role in woodland ecosystems by decomposing wood, usually elm or maple, but is occasionally a parasite on living trees.
+As a white rot fungus, it plays an important role in woodland ecosystems by decomposing wood, usually elm or maple, but is occasionally a parasite on living trees.
 Other tree hosts include ash, beech, horse-chestnut, Persian walnut, lime, maple, plane, poplar, magnolia, and willow.

+This species has been recorded as a favored food of the pleasing fungus beetles Dacne quadrimaculata and Tritoma humeralis; it is also often eaten by the larvae of Tritoma mimetica, while adults of that species generally seem to avoid it.
+In addition, adults of the related Aporotritoma pulchra and Rotitma sanguinipennis have been recorded from C.squamosus, but it does not seem to be a regular food source for them.